VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defines a parcel as:
 > (3) A brief description of each parcel of taxable real estate in the town.
 “Parcel” means all contiguous land in the same ownership, together with all improvements thereon.

-This is a "contiguous" parcel definition.
-Separate parcels are grouped together by ownership for administrative purposes, primarily the sending of a single tax bill per owner per "parcel".
-Separate "lots" are sometimes managed as "inactive" parcels, although that term is not defined outside of the parcel data standard and their upkeep by towns is not uniform.
+This is a "contiguous" parcel definition, depicted in figure 1 as type 1.
+Separate lots are grouped together by ownership for administrative purposes, primarily the sending of a single tax bill per owner per "parcel".
+Separate lots are sometimes managed as "inactive" parcels, although that term is not defined outside of the parcel data standard and their upkeep by towns is not uniform.
 The marketability of individual lots is not clear.
 Aggregate parcel deliniation further complicates assignment of highest and best use valuation as assesors may have to generalize across several different lot types.

 ![image](https://github.com/user-attachments/assets/6855b335-1e09-41fa-99d5-b4df4066b416)